bbc/gel/src/components/external-links.md

 #### Notes

-* The main difference between external links within listsis that the icon comes _before_ the content
+* The main difference between external links within lists is that the icon comes _before_ the content
 * **`<ul>` and `<li>`:** It is important list markup is used since it identifies itself to assistive technologies, enumerates the items, and provides navigation options in screen readers.
 * **`<h2>`** In most cases, lists of external links should be introduced by a heading.
 This makes them more discoverable within the document structure, both visually and by screen reader shortcuts.
 Make sure the heading is of the correct level (see [**Headings**](#link-todo)) and contains suitable text, such as _"Further reading"_ or _"Read more"_.